Proposal coordinator skills, responsibilities and challenges

 Proposal coordinators — like the name suggests — are responsible for coordinating proposals.

-As you can see, creating winning proposals involves a lot of moving parts … and proposal coordinators make sure those moving parts come together successfully.
+As mentioned above, creating winning proposals involves a lot of moving parts … and proposal coordinators make sure those moving parts come together successfully.

 Key skills of a proposal coordinator